Sparrow Removal Near You

 Are sparrows known to enter homes or yards?

 Sparrows readily build nests in and around manmade structures.
-They can frequently be found in house eaves and damaged holes that accommodate nests.
+They can frequently be found in house eaves and damaged holes that accommodate nests, sometimes entering attics.
 With such small bodies, sparrows can fit into openings as tiny as three-fourths of an inch (2 cm) in diameter.
 Sparrows are hostile and force other bird species from their nests, which results in the displacement of native birds.

 Do sparrows harm people or property?